 The programme is normally a 3-year research only PhD programme (i.e., there is no mandatory coursework component).
 A few ESRC-funded students will pursue a 1+3 programme, which includes an MRes training year.
 All students are expected to participate in regular training and research activities organised by the department.
 Students also have the opportunity to present their ongoing research to the department in a variety of both formal and informal settings.
 Our research students are an integral part of our research culture.
 We currently have 28 PhD students who help to make QMUL Linguistics a vibrant research community.

 Some of our regular research and training events include:

 Students can also take advantage of professional training events offered by the QMUL Academic Development Unit.

 Before submitting a formal application, potential applicants are very strongly advised to complete the Applicant Query Form.
-We receive many more queries than we are able to support, and so it is useful to determine whether it is worth your effort to begin the formal application procedure.
-The Applicant Query Form also helps to determine whether there are any funding awards that may be suitable for you.
-We aim to respond to all queries via the form within 10 working days.
+Generally, only applicants who have completed the Query Form, and thus have documented their engagement with potential supervisors, are offered places in the PhD Program.
+The form also helps to determine whether there are any funding awards that may be suitable for you.

-Applicants to our PhD programmes may be eligible for our competitive funding awards.
-If you wish to be considered for a funded studentship, you must apply before January 31st for admission the following September.
-For Sep 2018 entry, the application deadline is 31 January 2018.
-(See also the School's Funding page).
+Applicants to our PhD programmes may be eligible for competitive funding awards managed by the university.
+If you wish to be considered for one of our funded studentships, you must apply before the end of January for admission the following September.
+For September entry, the application deadline for most awards is mid January.
 Students hoping to be competitive for funding awards should allow time to substantially revise their initial proposals following feedback from their potential supervisor(s).
 This means initial contact should be made before December of the year preceding the intended start date.

-For 2018 entry, applicants are eligible to compete for the following awards:
+Applicants are eligible to compete for the following QMUL-managed awards:

 Minimum entry requirements for our PhD programmes are: